Analysis: Cracks start to show in frontier markets

 And yet, like many small, illiquid and often opaque markets, there’s a problem.
 The surge in interest may already be in the price.

 Frontier market stocks have outridden a slump in broader emerging markets this year, with help from long-term investors.
-Stars include Nigeria’s Dangote Cement (DANGCEM.LG), up 48 percent, and Dubai’s Emaar Properties (EMAR.DU), up 61 percent.
+Stars include Nigeria’s Dangote Cement, up 48 percent, and Dubai’s Emaar Properties, up 61 percent.

 But these countries’ restrictively tiny markets and increasingly pricey stocks are starting to dent their appeal.